 Illustrated by Elly Walton

-More than that, door-to-door salesmen don’t walk up with the new Power-Hoover-Sucker-Upper-in-Titanium-Blue and say “look at this vaccuum cleaner!
+More than that, door-to-door salesmen don’t walk up with the new Power-Hoover-Sucker-Upper-in-Titanium-Blue and say, “Look at this vacuum cleaner!
 You totally need one!
 Everyone else has one, shouldn’t you?!”

-- Love: We don’t want to be lonely, we want a movie-made relationship where men are like Ryan Goseling in The Notebook and all women are Zooey Deschanel in every movie ever made.
+- Love: We don’t want to be lonely.
+We want a movie-made relationship where men are like Ryan Gosling in The Notebook and all women are Zooey Deschanel in every movie ever made.
 Tell them how your product will help them find un-boring love and security, or at least improve their relationship.

 - Brains: We want to be smart, and we want people to think that we’re smart.
 We want to have great ideas that other people follow and want to be a part of.
 Tell people how your product will educate them.

 - Individuality: We want to be important, have careers and be leaders, not followers.
 We want to invent the ideas, not be part of a flock of sheep.
 Tell people how your product will make them stand out.

 - Beauty: We want to be attractive in at least one way.
 We want to be fashionable, or good-looking, or have one trait that everyone compliments us on.
 We want to resemble a popular celebrity and we don’t ever want to get wrinkles.
 Tell them how beautiful your product will make them look.